consolidation/annotated-command/README.md

 - Throw an exception.
 The exception is converted into a CommandError.

 Any number of validation hooks may run, but if any fails, then execution of the command stops.

+### Command Hook

+The command hook is called just before the command actually executes.
+Unlike the other hooks, this one can be applied to Symfony Console commands that were not created via the AnnotatedCommandFactory.

 ### Process Hook